Linking planning to supports and services

 If you are planning to employ staff, think about the range of skills and experience needed in different circumstances; the advantages of short or long term support roles; whether to engage employees or contractors.
 Read more about this in Engaging Your Own Staff.

-Your planning should include thinking about the best way for you to direct your own supports, either through a Host Provider or by using Direct Payments.
-This decision will be based on a number of factors which may change in the future so it is important that planing is an ongoing process.
+Your planning should include thinking about the best way for you to manage your own supports, either through self-management or a plan manager.
+It is important that planing is an ongoing process.
 A journey with people towards self-direction provides an overview of different methods of self-direction supports and services.